Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Simulation Study

-Then, the proposed scheme are compared with three control groups and the results are given in Fig. 6.
-To avoid confusion, we outline that \begin{itemize} \item AIE+BESS: AIE-based AGC with BESS participation (i.e., the proposed scheme termed ORRA); \item ACE+BESS: ACE-based AGC with BESS participation; \item AIE: AIE-based AGC without BESS participation; \item ACE: ACE-based AGC without BESS participation. \end{itemize}
+Fig. 8 shows the simulation results with respect to a step load increase of 5 MW at $t=10$s, which provides a visual assessment of the AGC enhancement.
+To avoid confusion, we provide an outline that compares four different configurations to highlight the significance of the AIE and BESS participation: \begin{itemize} \item $\widehat{AIE}$+BESS: $\widehat{AIE}$-based AGC with BESS participation; \item $\widehat{AIE}$: $AIE$-based AGC without BESS participation \item $AIE$: $AIE$-based AGC without BESS participation; \item $ACE$: $ACE$-based AGC without BESS participation. \end{itemize}

-Compared to the black lines marked with ``ACE" and ``AIE", the magnitudes of frequency drops are greatly reduced in the presence of BESS participation due to the capabilities of responding fast and precisely they offered.
-It is worth noticing that the BESSs may fall into an inefficient regulation, as highlighted in Fig. 6 with red block, due to the miscalculation of ACE in the presence of bias uncertainty.
-As discussed in Section \uppercase\expandafter{\romannumeral2}.A, the ACE implicitly assumes a linear turbine-governor response and time-invariant load damping characteristic.
-On the contrary, the AIE permits a dynamic frequency bias to track with the AFRC and hence mitigates the impact of bias uncertainty.
-Consequently, the corresponding response displays a significant enhancement in AGC performance, which is quantified by comparing the responses of ``AIE+BESS" and ``AIE" and also highlighted in Fig. 6 with blue block.